FiniteVolumeTransportPhenomena/PyFVTool/README.md

 ## Example

 Here is a simple example of a 1D transient diffusion equation.
-Further examples can be found as Jupyter Notebooks in the docs.
+Further examples can be found as Jupyter Notebooks in `docs\source\notebook-examples\`.

 ```python
 import pyfvtool as pf